MA Contemporary Textiles

 Due to the ongoing Coronavirus pandemic, examinations may be replaced by an alternative form of assessment during the academic year 2020/2021.
 Please refer to the Programme Specification on these pages for further details.

 - Each student on the programme has their own studio space within the shared MA Art studio area.
 You will be able to work alongside fellow students in Photography, Fine Art, Contemporary Textiles and Contemporary Crafts, as well as students across the School.

 - The School has excellent facilities accessible to all students – darkrooms, print and textiles studio, 3d workshops (including glass, ceramics, jewellery, 3d printing), equipment loan store, and computer suites.

 - All the teaching staff are creative practitioners/artists who have national or international standing and expertise.
 Invited speakers, artists/creatives, curators and theorists, also add to the creative mix.
 The teaching staff are passionate about the work we make and the work you make!

 Why choose this course?

-MA Contemporary Textiles is an award within the MA Art and Design programme at the School of Creative Arts.
+MA Contemporary Textiles is an award within the PG Art Programme at the School of Creative Arts.
 Within the postgraduate programme there is strong emphasis on professional practice and the real-world applications of art and design.
 You will develop key research skills and gain a good understanding of the work of other practitioners in your field.